 - Social media links:

 This organization allows equestrian enthusiasts to gather in fellowship and heighten their understanding and practice of horsemanship.
-Providing lessons, clinics and competitions creates an outlet into the equestrian world for Calvin students.
+Providing lessons, clinics and competitions creates an outlet into the equestrian world for you!

 What style of riding does the Calvin Equestrian Team ride?